 I recently returned from a trip to Malawi where I had the opportunity to visit several families who have benefited from Chipatala Cha Pa Foni, or Health Center by Phone, a toll-free health hotline in Malawi that connects individuals directly with trained health workers who provide information, advice and referrals over the phone.
 One of those visits was with the Richards family who live in Kazondo Village in Balaka, a district in southern Malawi.

-As I traveled on the long dirt road to their home, there were fewer and fewer houses – I was struck by just how isolated they were from even their closest neighbor.
+As I traveled on the long dirt road to their home, there were fewer and fewer houses.
 When we finally made it to the end of the road, I was greeted by Patuma, her husband, and their five children, including 5-year-old Pricilla.
 Until recently, Pricilla suffered from Epistaxis, frequent nose bleeds exacerbated by hot weather and malnutrition.
-Like most people in her village, Patuma’s family does not have transportation, and the nearest health facility is more than an hour’s journey away on foot.
+Like many people in her village, Patuma’s family does not have transportation, and the nearest health facility is more than an hour’s journey away on foot.
 Patuma and Pricilla have made this journey several times in the past few months.
-Recently, when Priscilla began to vomit blood, they set out once again on the long trip to the hospital, but when they arrived, the medication used to treat the condition was stocked out (a common occurrence), and instead she was given painkillers which did nothing to address her condition.
+Patuma told me about a recent trip where Priscilla began to vomit blood and they set out once again on the long trip to the hospital, but when they arrived, the medication used to treat the condition was stocked out (a common occurrence), and instead she was given painkillers which did not address her condition.
 Frustrated, Patuma and Pricilla began the long journey back home to their village.

 This is the last mile of healthcare – where distance, infrastructure, availability of medicines and trained health workers are a constant challenge.
 Because of distance in particular, making the decision to seek care is often a difficult one: weighing the cost and physical impact of travel against health concerns.